Meet the Team

 508-831-4991

-Mary joins the Morgan Teaching and Learning Center as Operations Manager after supporting the Computer Science Department and Bioinformatics and Computational Biology Program.
-She brings many years of experience working behind the scenes helping departments and programs run smoothly.
+Mary is the inaugural full-time Operations Manager for the Morgan Center for Teaching and Learning.
+She brings many years of experience helping departments and programs run smoothly.
+She has a Master's degree in Training and Development from Lesley University.
 She supports TA and PLA development programs, teaching and career development programs tailored for early- and mid-career faculty, and grants and awards administered by the center.